Yazdun/old-version-yazdun.com/posts/animating-page-transitons-in-react/index.md

 so many different npm packages and different libraries, even tried to create my own solution but I got nowhere.
-But lately I've started using [framer motion](https://www.framer.com/), and realized with some short lines of code, You can easily create awesome page transition.
+But lately I've started using [framer motion](https://www.framer.com/), and realized with some short lines of code, You can easily create awesome page transitions.

 Before getting into codes, I want to further explain the issue and dive deeper into this topic.